Get 50% off on all templates until Dec 3, 11:59pm PT! Code: 1128CWWFTS123

 • Rich Text elements should have every text type showcased when used in the template detail page.
 Example: Evermore Template blog page.

-• As mentioned in Tags section above, when a user adds any text element inside of a Rich Text, it should look good and be styled correctly in the Tag selectors.
+• As mentioned in the Tags section above, when a user adds any text element inside of a Rich Text, it should look good and be styled correctly in the Tag selectors.

 • If there is special styling on elements inside of a specific Rich Text element, add a class to that Rich Text and then style tags for that class.
 Ex: If a text link is supposed to look different in a specific Rich Text compared to All Links on the site.